Physicist91/resume/README.md

 3. chunked (inherits from cleaned) in `chunk.py`
 4. embedded (inherits from chunked) in `embedded.py`

 Each data type (article or code) has their own class for the states 1-4, modeled using **Pydantic models**.
+To map the data from one state to another (e.g. from raw data model to cleaned data model), we use a set of Handler classes:

+1. CleaningDataHandler
+2. ChunkingDataHandler
+3. EmbeddingDataHandler

 The data can be processed in one of two ways:

 1. clean and store in NoSQL fashion
 2. clean, chunk, and embed then stored using vector indices into a vector DB.